oam-mit/research_react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Important Scripts

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://127.0.0.1:3000](http://127.0.0.1:3000) to view it in the browser.

 The page will reload if you make edits.\
-You will also see any lint errors in the console.
+You will also see any lint errors in the console.\

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Please note that the requests are proxied to **_127.0.0.1:8000_**.
+Hence you will need to run the Django Server first.

 ### `npm run build`